ecadorette/ecadorette/README.md

 - 👋 Hi, I’m @ecadorette
-- 👀 I’m interested in ...data analytics
+- 👀 I’m interested in ...SharePoint apps and automations, general process improvement, reporting and visualizations
-- 🌱 I’m currently learning ...data analytics
+- 🌱 I’m currently learning ...Advanced Excel, Python, R,
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...